Then and now: How your donor dollars helped Campbell River kid Emma access essential health care

 “I don’t even know where we would be at in this stage if we didn’t have all that support,” says Ricci.
 “Every thought, care, or penny given from someone to the Children’s Health Foundation of Vancouver Island means the world to us.
 It all helped us raise Emma.”

-Children’s Health Foundation of Vancouver Island is working to build a home away from home in Campbell River to begin welcoming families in spring 2021.
+Children’s Health Foundation of Vancouver Island is working to build a home away from home in Campbell River to begin welcoming families in summer 2021.
 Will you make a gift and help us hold Island families close?
 Make a gift to our home away from home expansion fund today!